 The vexed assertion that the customer is always right is widely credited to Harry Gordon Selfridge.
 He founded a department store in London a century or so ago and ended up with his show on ITV.

 Selfridge’s mantra was intended to reassure shoppers that any complaints would be taken on board and treated seriously.
 Although the concept seemed noble and well-intentioned, it wasn’t long before detractors began highlighting the flaws in such a philosophy.

-The first critic to land a conspicuous blow in print was Frank Farrington, who in 1914 wrote Successful Salesmanship: Is the Customer Always Right?.
+The first critic to land a conspicuous blow in print was Frank Farrington.
+In 1914 he wrote Successful Salesmanship: Is the Customer Always Right?
 “If we adopt the policy of admitting whatever claims the customer makes to be proper,” Farrington warned, “we shall subject ourselves to inevitable losses.”

 What he was saying was that some customers aren’t very nice.
 Some are dishonest, some are rude and others are spectacularly unpleasant.
 Give them an inch and they’ll take a mile.

 Few among us could sincerely deny this uncomfortable truth.
 Just as there are customers who fit Selfridge’s ideal and deserve every courtesy, so there are customers who are pains in the backside and whose conduct would severely test the tolerance of most level-headed folk.